apple patient

 Photo by Burdun / Bigstockphoto

 In response to these statements, Apple’s Vice President and Chief Compliance Officer, Kyle Andeer, has written a letter to US Senator Amy Klobuchar, who is leading the hearing, outlining Apple’s response (via 9to5mac).
-In the letter, Apple says Spotify, Tile and Tinder are some of the "largest and most successful [developers] on the App Store" and that their statements "focus more on complaints related to business disputes with Apple than on competitive concerns with the App Store."
+In the letter, Apple says that Spotify, Tile, and Tinder are some of the "largest and most successful [developers] on the App Store" and that their statements "focus more on complaints related to business disputes with Apple than on competitive concerns with the App Store."

 App Store: Spotify criticizes Apple's payment system